delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 An algorithm is a set of instructions typically undertaken by a computer to reach a targeted goal.

 When you make a sandwich, you are performing an algorithm.
 Habits are algorithms.
+Do you put your socks and shoes on in the order sock > sock > shoe > shoe or do you do sock > shoe > sock shoe?
+Both of these are algorithms.

 >Algorithms have a long history and the word can be traced back to the 9th century.
 At this time the Persian scientist, astronomer and mathematician Abdullah Muhammad bin Musa al-Khwarizmi, often cited as “The father of Algebra”, was indirect responsible for the creation of the term “Algorithm”.
 In the 12th century one of his books was translated into Latin, where his name was rendered in Latin as “Algorithmi”.